Courtesy of Abercrombie & Kent

 Right below the Big Three are parks like Arches, Canyonlands, and Grand Teton, but there are also smaller parks that are fabulous.

-North Cascades National Park on the Canadian border in Washington State is known as “America’s Switzerland,” with more than 1,000 cascades and waterfalls, high peaks, and gorgeous scenery.
+North Cascades National Park on the Canadian border in Washington State is known as “The American Alps,” with more than 1,000 cascades and waterfalls, high peaks, and gorgeous scenery.
 It’s the least-visited national park in the U.S. But it’s also only open in the summer.
 State Highway 20 is snowed in and usually closed by October 1.
 People really go for spectacular hiking, but there is also whitewater rafting and horseback riding.

 Near North Cascades, there is Sun Mountain Lodge, a beautiful property up on a hillside with gorgeous views, a rustic feel, and a good restaurant.